Puddles Pity Party: Puddles Pity Party

 Since 2014, Geier has toured the world, playing concerts in the United States, United Kingdom, Belgium, and Australia.

-On September 27, 2014, his live performance of Leonard Cohen's "Hallelujah", at the Regency Ballroom in San Francisco, was filmed by director Gary Yost and was later described by HuffPost as "a strange kind of beautiful". the video on YouTube had received over 8.7 million views.

 In 2017, Geier, as Puddles, participated in season 12 of the reality series America's Got Talent.
 He advanced to the quarterfinals at the Dolby Theatre, where he performed his version of "Royals" and received an "X" from Simon Cowell.
 He was ultimately eliminated the following night.
 In October 2017 Geier, as Puddles, made an appearance in a Cartoon Network ad promoting new episodes of Teen Titans Go! and OK K.O.!
 Let's Be Heroes.
 Geier previously collaborated with Cartoon Network's Sunday Pants series writing music for the show as well as playing the Slacks' band leader in the live action segments.

 In January 2019 Geier, as Puddles, began a headline act residency at Caesars Palace, Las Vegas, Nevada.

 In 2022, Geier, as Puddles, made a guest appearance on the season 4 season finale of The Conners.

+In April 2024, he performed with A Perfect Circle, singing the song "The Hollow," as part of Maynard James Keenan's Sessanta tour.

+In August 2024, Puddles toured as an opening act for nine dates with Primus and Coheed and Cambria, and at some shows joined Primus onstage as a guest to sing "Holy Diver" by Dio.

+In September 2024, it was announced that Puddles would be touring as a special guest with "Weird Al" Yankovic on his "Bigger & Weirder 2025 Tour".